digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Countries List (countries_list)

 This is the required territorial scope of the restriction.
 Each value must be the 2 letter iso code for the country and the countries must be EU countries.
+EU (European Union) and EEA (European Economic Area) maybe used as well.

 Allowed values are: